 The Punakha's Uma's open-plan restaurant and lounge bar are chic and take in full views of the surrounding area.
 The Uma's Shambhala Retreat spa features a traditional Bhutanese hot stone bath as well as a plethora of massage and body therapy plans to indulge in.

-The much anticipated Six Senses collection of five Bhutan mountain resorts are due to open in Spring 2017 and will feature a bold architectural blend of traditional and modern elements marked by Six Senses' signature focus on eco-friendly design, health and wellness.
+The much anticipated Six Senses collection of five Bhutan mountain resorts feature a bold architectural blend of traditional and modern elements marked by Six Senses' signature focus on eco-friendly design, health and wellness.

-Only 82 suites will be offered between the five lodges offering a high degree of intimaacy and privacy.
+Only 82 suites are offered between the five lodges offering a high degree of intimacy and privacy.

 From the prestigious Indian property group Taj Hotels Resorts and Palaces comes their latest jewel in Thimpu, the Taj Tashi.
 Spacious, luxuriously appointed rooms capture the essence of Bhutanese art and architecture in a contemporary setting.
 The rooms offer exquisite views of the mountains and the township.